DylanMeeus/springboot_jwt_blog/_posts/2016-01-25-angular-2-series-part-4-component-router-in-depth.markdown

 }
 ```

 This is a simple component that so far just displays the user's login name.
-You'll notice that we are retrieving this name using `params.get` which is a method given by `RouteParams`, a class that gives us a map of parameters for the route.
+The `router-outlet` in the template will be the place where the content from our child components will show up, which we'll cover next.
+You'll notice that we are retrieving the user's login name using `params.get` which is a method given by `RouteParams`, a class that gives us a map of parameters for the route.
 To pass this parameter on to the `Users` component, we need to send it from the `App` component.
 An easy way to do this is to add it in as an object when we attach a `routerLink` to an element.

 ```js
 // src/app.js